 If you have suffered injuries from a motorcycle crash and the negligent driver who caused the crash is refusing to assume responsibility for your damages, your best advocate will be a knowledgeable and experienced motorcycle accident lawyer in Virginia who understands the risks that riders face on the state’s roads every day.
 The accident and injury attorneys at Rutter Mills have represented injured riders in Norfolk, Newport News, Hampton Roads, and throughout Virginia to fight back against negligent motorists and their insurance companies.
 Our team will investigate your accident and prove who was at fault, even if it means going to court.

 Prepare for Arguments that the Rider Caused the Accident

 Virginia is one of the few remaining states that apply a pure contributory negligence rule to accident cases.
 Although the rule has been gradually narrowed over the past several years, the foundation of the rule is that if a party in any way contributes to the accident that caused injuries, that party will not be able to collect damages from the other negligent party.
-Negligent drivers and their insurance companies will use this rule as a first line of defense in virtually every motorcycle accident case.
+Negligent drivers and their insurance companies will use this rule as the first line of defense in virtually every motorcycle accident case.